- Awesome WM Widgets

 light

-commandInstall it from this git repo: github.com/haikarainen/light and check if it works but running
+command:Install (on Ubuntu it’s available in the apt repository) from the repo: github.com/haikarainen/light and check if it works by running

 Then clone this repo under ~/.config/awesome/: